johnathanvman/F6/index.md

 				if(unit(s[2]).Tags[0] == "Mousegirl"){
 					Entrys.push("I see SUB trying to grab a plump mushroom growing on the cave wall.
 I pluck it from the stone and hand it to her, she nibbles on it contently.")
 					Entrys.push("I stoop down and watch SUB nibble on a purple mushroom.
 We both blush when she realizes I'm staring at her.")
 					Entrys.push("CSUB looks up at me and says she wishes she was my height.
-I tell her she's cute at her current height, but she only pouts at my statement.")
+I tell her she's cute how she is, but she only pouts at my statement.")
 					Entrys.push("I see SUB struggling to move some heavy rocks.
 She's thankful when I offer to help.
 When I'm done, a crack is revealed in the stone wall thats perfect for SUB to hide in.") if(unit(s[2]).willing){
 						Entrys.push("I ask SUB why such a cute little girl lives in a cave, she tells me she wants to digest in a slimegirl someday!")